leobudima/elogii-blog/content/building-a-strong-b2b-delivery-through-automation.md

 But also **uncover waste in the delivery process** and **opportunities to optimize** for higher output.

-Doing this routinely promotes continuous improvent and helps you to stay ahead of the curb.
+Doing this routinely promotes continuous improving and helps you to stay ahead of the curb.

 But you can go beyond those expectations.
 And we can help you do just that: